The Waimea Consort is an a cappella ensemble performing medieval, renaissance, baroque, romantic, and 20th century music. Since

 The group is active in community events, from caroling at the Waimea Farmers Market to singing at fundraisers on the island.

-Please contact the Director
+Please contact the Consort

 about performances, joining the group, or proposing venues.